Unity-NotThatUnity/OpenHammer/README.md

 * lots of writing changes

 Version upload: V0.75 on 19/02/2025
-* The Army Creation Toolkit has been realeased!
+* The Army Creation Toolkit has been released!
 * Version control added to all upcoming Army Books to handle any changes to the ACT points costs or methodology.
 * Imperial Army - Army Book depreciated.
 Points and formatting changes to come.
 * Partial Space Marine - Army Book depreciated.
 Points and formatting changes to come.